fishslot/video_loopback_for_webui/README.md

 The original video is from Live3D (thanks for Live3D's work!!!).
 ## News
-I made some change on the [sd-webui-controlnet](https://github.com/Mikubill/sd-webui-controlnet) by [Mikubill](https://github.com/Mikubill), now ,try install this version https://github.com/fishslot/sd-webui-controlnet, and make sure `Settings->ControlNet->Allow other script to control this extension` is checked, then they can work toghter.
+~~I made some change on the [sd-webui-controlnet](https://github.com/Mikubill/sd-webui-controlnet) by [Mikubill](https://github.com/Mikubill), now ,try install this version https://github.com/fishslot/sd-webui-controlnet~~ they are same now.

+Make sure `Settings->ControlNet->Allow other script to control this extension` is checked, then they can work toghter.

+If you want to use multi-Controlnet, Split your paths in `reference_frames_directory` with `!!!`

+For example: `/dir/path1 !!! /dir/path2  !!! /dir/path3`

 ## Introduction